 There are a few occasions when a topper might be useful:

 - You’ve just bought a new mattress, but it’s too firm.
 A mattress topper can add some additional softness in this case.

 - Your bed is feeling worn, saggy, or lumpy.
 If your bed is less comfortable than it used to be but you’re not ready to invest in a new mattress, a mattress topper can extend its life by up to a year.

 - You’re waking up with pain.
 If you’re waking up with back, neck, or joint pain, a new mattress topper could help you sleep more comfortably.
 A pillow designed to fight neck or back pain could also be a good solution.

-Mattress Topper Pros & Cons
+Mattress Topper Pros and Cons

-Benefits of a Mattress Topper
+Pros of a Mattress Topper

-Drawbacks of a Mattress Topper
+Cons of a Mattress Topper